Damn! Damn! Damnity-damn! Damnity-damn-damn... Shit!

 "Please, please, please!
 I'm sorry.
 Look, I'll straighten up.
 I'll take a little time and sober up and come downstairs and be fine."
 He gestured at the door to the suite's bathroom.
 "I'll wash up, straighten up.
 You go on down."

 She spat a curse that called him an intimate body part, and turned and left.

 "I deserve that," mumbled Jack to himself.
 He lumbered into the bathroom and closed the door.
-He shrugged off his tie, jacket, and shirt, ran cold water in the sink and plunged his head into it, submerging his face as long as he could.
+He pulled off his tie, jacket, and shirt, ran cold water in the sink and plunged his head into it, submerging his face as long as he could.
 He raised up to see in the mirror the dripping, bleary-eyed face of a drunken young man, sopping hair in disarray.
 He plunged his face into the water again, coming up.
 His head was clearing.

 He was drying his face, when he heard a faint thump in the bedroom.

 Oh, no!
 He thought.
 Somebody’s here!
 Maybe to go to the bathroom.
 He quietly locked the bathroom door and waited.
 Nobody tried to enter.
 There were no more noises.
 He was safe.
 He put on his shirt and jacket, not attempting to knot his tie.
 He was still too tipsy.
 He cautiously unlocked the door and ever-so-quietly opened it.

 He peeked out into the room.
 Nobody there.
 He eased out of the door, and was turning to leave, when a flash of movement in the corner of his eye caused him to turn back into the room.

 He gasped in shock at the sight.
 Standing by the window was a slim, naked girl, with creamy, smooth skin and lustrous, silver hair.
 But she had wings!